Partial knee prosthesis : for who, why and how?

 Do you suffer from localized osteoarthritis of the knee?

-Dr. Coulin will see you for a consultation in Geneva to assess your situation, analyze your tests and determine if a partial knee replacement may be the ideal solution in your case.
+Dr. Coulin will see you for a consultation in Geneva to assess your situation, analyze your examinations and determine if a partial prosthesis may be the ideal solution in your case.

 Thanks to personalized care and cutting-edge surgical techniques, he will guide you towards a rapid, secure and lasting recovery.